XRootD

 to specify permission for clients using X.509 VOMS proxy certificate than it

-should be sufficient to add /etc/xrootd/scitokens.cfg
+should be sufficient to add /etc/xrootd/scitokens.cfg configuration file

-that supports access with WebDAV + xroot protocol
+for xrd.example.com:1094 that supports access with WebDAV + xroot protocol

 and top level VO directory /your/base/path/for/atlas